samifarooqui/ProphetNet/README.md

 # AI Institute

-To train ProphetNet, I used the same preprocessing as indicated in the in the ProphetNet repo, however tokenized the data using TreeTokenizer.
+To train ProphetNet, I used the same preprocessing as indicated in the in the ProphetNet repo, however tokenized the data using TreeBankDetokenizer.
+Tokenizer.py